 Attacks, such as these use fear as bait or the lure of a tax refund on the other hand.
 They rely on social engineering tactics.
 One such message tells recipients that there’s a pending law enforcement action against them as they have evaded tax.
 It is mainly used to target U.S. taxpayers.
 The scam pretends to contain information about a subpoena.

-Some of the typical examples of scam messages which the emails use are:
+Some of the typical examples of scam messages which the use of the email are:

 - Tax Payment has been directly debited from your account